fredericGette/wpi/README.md

 ## General usage

-To unlock the bootloader you have to set `--mode=UNLOCK` and pass 3 files in arguments:
+To unlock the bootloader and root the OS you have to give 5 files in arguments:
-- A FFU file (it will be our first source to get the binaries of the partitions).
+- A FFU file corresponding to the partitions currently installed in the phone (it will be our first source to get the binaries of the partitions).
 - An image file of an engineering SBL3 (the "engineering" version contains the codes required to boot in "Mass Storage" mode).
 - A .hex file containing a programmer (we will use it to flash unsigned images of some partitions).
+- A _donor_ FFU file from which we a going to copy the mobilestartup.efi file.
+- A special version of the partition UEFI_BS_NV.

+> [!NOTE]
+> The special version of the partition UEFI_BS_NV is available at the root of this GitHub repository (this is the uncompressed version of the one supplied with [WPInternals](https://github.com/ReneLergner/WPinternals) for family A phones).

+> [!WARN]
+> The program must be run as an Administrator (in order to get SeRestorePrivilege for example).

 ![](wpi01.png)

 ![](wpi02.png)

-To root the OS you have to set `--mode=ROOT`.
-No other argument is required with this mode but the program must be run as an Administrator (in order to get SeRestorePrivilege).
-You can also chain the unlock of the bootloader and the root of the OS by using `--mode=UNLOCK_AND_ROOT`.

 The optional parameter `--verbose` activates the display of some insights (for example the list of partitions of the GPT) but also all the data exchanged between the host computer and the phone (including the content of the flashed partitions).
 If you activate this option I advise to redirect the output into a file (**more than 35GB are logged when you unlock a phone !**).